Pagurus

 Pagurus is a genus of hermit crabs in the family Paguridae.
-Like other hermit crabs, their abdomen is not calcified and they use snail shells as protection.
+Like other hermit crabs, their abdomen is not calcified and they use gastropod shells as protection.
 These marine decapod crustaceans are omnivorous, but mostly prey on small animals and scavenge carrion.
 Trigonocheirus and Pagurixus used to be considered subgenera of Pagurus, but the former is nowadays included in Orthopagurus, while the latter has been separated as a distinct genus.

 Species

 Some 170 species are presently placed in Pagurus; many others have been placed here at one time but are now assigned to other genera of Paguroidea.
 The following list is current as of June 2012: